www.96kHz.org

 Hardware

-While the first version was running in a Spartan device this one was ported to Altera Cyclone using both the Gleichmann HPE Mini and my new Altera PCB:
+While the first version was running in a Spartan device this one was ported to Altera Cyclone using both

 Altera Cyclone II Development board

-Block Diagram
+Block Diagram of the Oscillator

 Memory Feedback Sound Generation with modified Karplus Strong

 The feedback signals are scaled adequately and added to the existing mix with defined post scaling to achive a simple IIR-Filter ("MIX") that way that the overall energy in the cirucit slowly disappears in a controlled way.
-By using dedicated equalizers in the paths, the harmonics can be even controlled in a more detailled way.
-Generally IIR-Filters are used limit the high frequencies.
-All filters are controlled with modifiers (actually a kind of LFOs which I use in my synthesizer to change paramters in real time).
+By using dedicated equalizers in the paths, also the harmonics can be even controlled in a more detailled way.
+Generally IIR-Filters are used will limit the high frequencies.
+All filters are controlled with modifiers (actually a kind of LFOs which I use in my synthesizer to change parameters in real time).
 Here the mixer is controlled intuitively to create more "live" in the sounds.

 Example Waves